Global Warming Effects

 In the UK the vast majority of homes are heated by natural gas (e.g. North Sea) since this has been the cheapest method.
 Remote locations where mains gas is unavailable are commonly served with Oil or LPG (Liquefied petroleum gas).
 Electricity may also be used for direct heating, but generally, even off-peak electric heating is an expensive method to use.

 Electricity is generated nationally by a ‘mix’ of methods, namely; Gas, coal, nuclear and renewables.
 Each country will have a different mix.
-A figure should be available to gauge the net-pollution of electricity at any one time.
-This is available from various sites e.g. this Ecotricity page
+The general trend is an increase in renewables and a reduction in coal

 The process of generating electricity is inefficient.
-It is more energy-efficienct to burn the fuel directly in a high-efficiency boiler.
+The heat wasted in the process is rarely recovered in the UK.
 Electricity is therefore not a good form of energy for heating.
-However, the energy-advantages of heat pumps can, in most cases, more than compensate for this, and makes them score well with respect to CO2 emissions.
+However, the energy-advantages of heat pumps can, in most cases, more than compensate for the inefficiencies, and makes them score very well with respect to CO2 emissions.

 Note: The assumption that you can sign up to ‘green’ electricity and become ‘carbon neutral’ has not been made here since electricity all comes from the same ‘pot’.
-However, it is clearly an advantage to buy electricity from a genuine supporter of lower-carbon generated electricity.
+By claiming your electricity is ‘green’ relies on others using ‘non-green’ electricity.
+However, it is clearly an advantage to buy electricity from a genuine source of lower-carbon generated electricity.

+The following graph shows CO2 emitted from various fuels.
 The official average figure used for UK electricity generation has varied quite a bit.
-It has been as low as 0.422kg CO2 released per kWh of electricity generated.
-It then rise to just over 0.5 .
+It has been as high as 0.5kg CO2 released per kWh of electricity generated.
 However, our use of coal has dropped and renewables are now having an effect.
-I believe that we are back to a figure of about 0.42 kg CO2 /kWhe again.
-However, it is predicted that electricity will get cleaner in the future, and these figures will reduce over the lifetime of a heat pump installed now.
+I believe that we are now down to a figure of about 0.3 kg CO2 /kWhe.
+It is predicted that electricity will get cleaner in the future, and these figures will reduce over the lifetime of a heat pump installed now.

-The graph above compares the carbon dioxide emissions of common heating systems (gas, oil and electricity) to that of heat pump systems.
 The COP (efficiency) for a typical Ground Source heat pump in an older building with radiators is around 3, but in a well-designed underfloor new-build the efficiency can be 4.
-As can be seen, currently, a heat pump with COP of 4 is twice as good as a gas system.
+As can be seen, currently, a heat pump with COP of 4 is 40% lower in CO2 than that of a gas system.
 The figures for wood burning seems to be a very contentious issue.
-At best, locally sourced scavenged wood in rural areas should be in the region of 0.2 kg CO2/kWhe, and are an ideal companion to a heat pump system.
+At best, locally sourced scavenged wood in rural areas should be in the region of 0.02 kg CO2/kWhe, and are an ideal companion to a heat pump system.